line/planet-kit-android/README.md

 [Planet Documentation](https://docs.lineplanet.me/)

 ## Installation
-To install the latest Programmable PlanetKit Android SDK add the following configuration to your build.gradle file.
+To install the latest PlanetKit Android SDK, add the following configuration to your `build.gradle` file.

 ```gradle
 allprojects {